-FHA Loan Down Payment Requirement: What You Need To Know
+FHA Loan Down Payment Requirements: Everything You Need To Know

-Let’s take a look at what down payment requirements there are for an FHA loan and what you should keep in mind when using this type of mortgage for your home purchase.
+Let’s take a look at the down payment requirements for an FHA loan and what you should keep in mind when using this type of mortgage for your home purchase.

 What Are The FHA Loan Down Payment Requirements?

-Since borrowers with a lower credit score are often seen as riskier, lenders will want a larger down payment to secure their investment.
-While FHA home loans are generally easier to qualify for because of their lower down payment and credit score requirements, it can still be difficult for some buyers to pay 10% upfront even though it’s much lower than the traditional 20%.
+Lenders may require borrowers with lower credit scores to make a larger down payment to offset the potential risk of default.
+While FHA home loans are generally easier to qualify for because of their lower down payment and credit score requirements, it can be difficult for some buyers to pay 10% upfront, even though it’s much lower than the traditional 20%.

-If you know you qualify for an FHA home loan but don’t have the means to make a large enough down payment, you still have options, like a down payment assistance (DPA) program or financial gifts from family members or friends.
+If you know you qualify for an FHA home loan but don’t have the means to make a large enough down payment, you still have options.
+Consider a down payment assistance (DPA) program or financial gifts from family members or friends.

 DPA is any program or funding option that helps home buyers make a down payment for their purchase.
-Many local, state and even federal agencies offer this type of assistance as a grant, so you won’t have to pay back the money you use.
-Other organizations may provide loans instead, which you have to repay, but they typically have 0% interest or are forgiven after a certain amount of time.
+Many local, state and even federal agencies offer down payment assistance as a grant, so you won’t need to pay back the money you use.
+Other organizations may provide loans.
+You’ll need to repay them, but they typically are 0% interest or forgiven after a certain period of time.

-Even though some DPA programs have strict requirements for who’s eligible, it’s worth the effort to see what organizations or local government agencies offer them in your area.
-For instance, the Department of Housing and Urban Development (HUD) has a list of home buyer assistance programs available across the country.
-You can use their database to determine what DPA programs your state offers.
+Even though some DPA programs have strict requirements for who’s eligible, it’s worth the effort to see which organizations or local government agencies offer them in your area.
+For instance, the Department of Housing and Urban Development (HUD) has a nationwide list of available home buyer assistance programs.
+You can use their database to discover what DPA programs your state offers.

 Down Payment Gifts